doyougnu/VSat/README.md

 Notice that the response is parameterized by the choice dimension `DD`.
 The `L` tag corresponds to setting `DD` to `true`, and the `R` to the `false` branch.

+### Available Settings
+The last two examples show all possible settings.
+Setting the seed for the solver is the only field that can be omitted.
+If you do not include a mandatory field then you'll receive a response saying so.
+For a list of available optimizations see below, for a list of available solvers see the `building from source` section above.

 ### Available Optimizations
 The optimizations that are available are given by the `Opts` data type.
 Order is important here, in general you want anything that reduces terms to be closer to